cjackson692/cjackson692.github.io/index.md

 **Aug 2023 – May 2026**

 - Assisted in instructing students on basic and advanced linguistic modeling techniques in NLP across multiple courses
+- Assisted in instructing general linguistics classes in pop linguistics and sociolinguistics to undergraduate students
 - Provided in- and out-of-classroom instruction on Bayesian probabilistic models, agent-based models, inferential modeling techniques, and machine-learning techniques including Neural Networks
 - Managed assignments and provided assessments of student work for undergraduate through PhD audiences